 Today’s the big day!
 The big reveal for the Super Secret Design Project!
-I can now tell you that the Super Secret Design Project was a renovation of the teachers’ lounge at my daughter’s school!
+I can now tell you that the Super Secret Design Project was the teachers’ lounge renovation at my daughter’s school!

 First, you have to understand what we started with…

 The room was dark and dingy-looking.
 The walls were painted what can best be described as “institutional green.”
 There were four matching chairs at the table and then a bunch of random desk chairs.